 Each blade is precision-machined from high carbon content steel for a hard cutting edge that stays sharp.
 Each knife blade is hand-sharpened at the factory and tested before shipping.
 The tools have ergonomically designed handles that enable long periods of carving without hand fatigue (Source).

-What makes a good knife for a whittler?
+What makes a good whittling knife?

 How do you use a whittling knife?

-Hold the wood in your left hand and the knife in the other hand.
+Hold the wood in your left hand and the knife in your other hand.
 The blade had to face away from you.
 Place both your right and left thumbs on the back of the knife blade.
 Push the blade forward with your left thumb while your right thumb and fingers guide the knife blade through the wood.

 Are Buck Knives good for whittling?